 (a)(2) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) is authorized to perform the duties described at DFARS 227.7103-14(a)(2).
 See Appendix GG for further delegation.

-Subpart 5127.72 – Rights In Computer Software and Computer Software Documentation
+Subpart 5127.72 –Computer Software, Computer Software Documentation, and Associated Rights

-5127.7203 Noncommercial computer software and noncommercial computer software documentation.
+5127.7203 Other than commercial computer software and other than commercial computer software documentation.

 5127.7203-13 Government right to review, verify, challenge, and validate asserted restrictions.